 There are a number of options available to get to Tasmania.
 Find out about coming by air and by sea.

 TASMANIAN VISITOR INFORMATION NETWORK (TVIN)

-In southern Tasmanian you will find five accredited Tasmanian Visitor Information Centres that are part of our wider TVIN network.
+In southern Tasmanian you will find accredited Tasmanian Visitor Information Centres that are part of our wider TVIN network.
 Keep an eye out for the blue and yellow “i” where friendly staff can assist you with booking accommodation, maps, itineraries and general travel advice.

 DRIVING & CAR HIRE

 Tasmania is a great destination for self-drive adventure.
 A few things to keep in mind – most importantly we drive on the left-hand-side of the road just like the rest of Australia.
 There are plenty of options for car hire and it’s also important to know our driving times.
 Some roads, such as the road out to the west coast is long and winding.
 Although it might not look far on the map, it’s important to allow plenty of time to get to your destination.

 The Tasmanian government has recently partnered with Telstra to offer free Wi-Fi at 50 locations across Tasmania, including popular locations in Tasmania’s south like Port Arthur, Salamanca and Hobart’s docks.
 You can access 30 minutes of free Wi-Fi for each device, at each network location, each day.